by Bob Enyart

 Most Christian theologians join countless philosophers of the last 2,500 years in saying that God is outside of time.
 However, if the Scriptures teach that God Himself experiences change in sequence, that would indicate that God exists in time, in the present, with a past, and looking forward to a future.
 This would demonstrate that atemporality, that is, timelessness, is not a necessary attribute of deity.
 So here is an example of a biblical proof demonstrating that God has a "past" and therefore falsifying the claim that God is outside of time:

-Before the foundation of the world (as the Bible puts it), God the Son was not also the Son of Man; but then He "became" flesh as "the Son of Man", and so God the Son remains eternally "the Man Jesus Christ" (1 Tim 2:5).
+Before the foundation of the world (as the Bible puts it), God the Son was not also the Son of Man; but then He "became" flesh (John 1:14) as "the Son of Man" (Mat.
+12:8), and so God the Son remains eternally "the Man Jesus Christ" (1 Tim 2:5).

 God Has a Past

-This overtly biblical statement shows that God has a past, and therefore exists in time.
+This overtly-biblical proof shows that God has a past, and therefore exists in time.
 The Incarnation has eternally changed God the Son, and therefore, also His relationship with the Holy Spirit and the Father.
 Hermeneutics are techniques, that is, they are tools for interpreting the Bible (and for interpreting most communication for that matter).
 All valid hermeneutics will reinforce that the Incarnation is a fundamental teaching of Scripture, and that the Incarnation demonstrates unequivocally that God, in this case, in the person of the Son, has undergone change.
-This is a biblical proof that God is in time.
+This is a biblical proof that God exists in time.
 Let's consider further the relationship between God and time.